orientechnologies/orientdb-docs/gettingstarted/demodb/queries/DemoDB-Queries-Locations.md

 ![](../../../images/demo-dbs/social-travel-agency/query_15_graph.png)

-In the _Browse Tab_ of [Studio](../../../studio/README.md), using _'RETURN attraction.@Rid as Attaction_RID, attraction.Name as Attaction_Name, attraction.Type as Attaction_Type'_ as `RETURN` clause, this is the obtained list of records (only few records are shown in the image below):
+In the _Browse Tab_ of [Studio](../../../studio/README.md), using _'RETURN attraction.@Rid as Attraction_RID, attraction.Name as Attraction_Name, attraction.Type as Attraction_Type'_ as `RETURN` clause, this is the obtained list of records (only few records are shown in the image below):

 ![](../../../images/demo-dbs/social-travel-agency/query_15_browse.png)